Eugene Slip and Fall Attorneys

 Do I have to make an accident report right after I slip and fall?

 Yes.
 The incident report documents the incident before the defendant can rectify the situation.
 Photos also help prove that a dangerous condition existed.
-If you do not make an incident report, you will have a difficult time proving your case.
+If you do not make an incident report, you will have a challenging time proving your case.

 What is a dangerous condition?